 Swim with the Seals

 Yea, that’s right in Cape Town you can swim with the real life plush stuffed animals from your childhood with Cape Town Bucket List.
 Except, these seals are a heck of a lot bigger, smell pretty bad, and can out swim a boat.
 I’m finding a new passion and that is spending time in the water.
-Any marine fan and even divers will love the experience of snorkeling with the seals.
+Any marine fan and even divers will love the experience of snorkeling with the seals and having a great adventure in Cape Town.
 Hout Bay has long offered tourists the chance to take a big boat out to a small island just outside the harbor where 15,000 Cape Fur Seals reside.
 However, the brave can now jump into the chilly waters of the Atlantic and go swimming with the furry animals!

 The water is bone chilling cold, especially in Spring when we went, but with thick wetsuits, you’ll survive.
 The seals are very curious and playful.
 They recognize something new is in the water and will stop by to check you out.
 The highlight for us was when the young pups brushed against us trying to play.
 The first one to dart at you is alarming, but after some time it becomes great fun.
 Just check out the video below: